Room CFM Context

 Use area, ceiling height, and ACH to form a room airflow target.

-Where the chart stops
+the chart stops

 A chart cannot decide code airflow, final mechanical design, installed sound, or product certification.
 It can only keep the airflow target from floating away from the room and duct conditions that make the number meaningful.